- Why the Friedman School

 These are awarded to students selected from those applying for specific teaching assistantship positions.
-The faculty member providing the course makes the final decision.
-The availability of teaching assistantships is publicized to the student body.
-If you are interested in a teaching assistantship, you should make that clear in your application to the school - include it in your statement.
+The faculty member teaching the course makes the final decision.
+The availability of teaching assistantships is publicized to both incoming and current students.
 Teaching assistantships are not in any way linked to tuition scholarships.

 The term Scholarship refers to funds provided by the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy to our graduate students that are used to reduce tuition costs or assist you in defraying some of your living expenses.
 In most cases, such scholarships are funds put aside from the School's operating budget.
 In some cases, we have obtained scholarship funds from specific donors.
 If you are provided with this latter form of scholarship, we do require that you maintain the appropriate level of contact with the donor.
 These funds are distributed directly to your Student Account.

 Below are current scholarships, fellowships and grants available to prospective and current students.
 For information about any of the listings below, please contact Stacey Herman, Associate Dean for Student Affairs at firstname.lastname@example.org.

 It is our goal, through this training grant, to help produce outstanding doctoral students at the Friedman School with expertise in this growing domain in nutrition.
 All students will need to focus their doctoral research on human nutrition with an emphasis on issues relevant to obesity.
 It is expected that the fellows will conduct their doctoral research under the direction of one or several Friedman faculty members based in the John Hancock Center for Physical Activity and Nutrition.